 The reasons are simple, mapping exercises are generally a snapshot in time and not created with an eye on how they will be sustained in the long run.
 They are perceived as providing an evidence base to support an individual service development but with little consideration of any practical value they might provide in day to day work.

-Just as projects to create directories are beginning to replace mapping exercise as the default process of duplication they also suffer from many of the same problems.
+Projects to create directories are beginning to replace mapping exercise as the default process of duplication and they suffer from many of the same problems.

 In the West Midlands alone you have over 11,000 formal and informal community agencies operating.
 The churn in those organisations is going to be significant, the process required to monitor whether agencies still exist is significant.
 The cost of working out relevant search criteria is even more prohibitive.
 Do you interview the agency?
 Do you make an assessment based on their website?
 If the latter how do you achieve that consistently?